metaplex-foundation/developer-hub/src/pages/bubblegum/offer.md

 ## Types

-Bakstag is an Omnichain OTC Market, supporting both crosschain and monochain trades.
+Bakstag is an Omnichain OTC Market, supporting both crosschain and monochain offers.

 ### Crosschain